jeremyhsimons/ci_pp5_fixit/README.md

 </details>

 #### Searchbar
-* Appears at the top of every post feed in the site.
+* A part of the postspage component that always appears at the top of every post feed in the site.
 * Allows users to search for keyowrds in post titles and usernames.
 * User stories covered: 10